bvibber/ogv.js/README.md

 Currently, getting a successful multithreaded build requires a [patch to the emscripten compiler](https://github.com/kripken/emscripten/pull/5016); without this patch, the resulting multithreaded modules will build but fail to initialize correctly.

 If you are making a slim build and will not use the `threading` option, you can leave out the `*-mt.js` files, as well as `pthread-main.js`.
+These are not currently included in the default build.

 ## Building JS components